adaptive-scale/dbchaos/README.md

 schema_type: webshop # can be anything word like ecommerce, webshop, hospital etc
 ```

-Also, you have to set your OpenAI API key as an environment variable `OPENAI_API_KEY`.
+You have to set your OpenAI API key as an environment variable `OPENAI_API_KEY`.

 Save above config as `config.yaml` and run the following command:
 ```shell